 People do judge a book by its cover.
 When you go on Amazon the first thing to attract your attention is the cover.
 To create a good cover, spend some time browsing books in the same genre as your book.
 Pick the top 10 or 15 selling books and study their covers.
 Look at the typography, the layout and the color choices and take notes.
 You’ll come away with some excellent ideas for your own book.

 5. Choose the right category for your book.

 Categorizing books lets readers search for the topics they are interested in.
 Amazon leaves it to you to categorize your book when you upload it to your Kindle Direct Publishing (KDP) account.

 To help readers find your book ask yourself this question, “If I were looking for my book, what categories would I look under?”
 Then list all the categories you think your book might fit into.

-Next, research the top ten to 20 books selling on Amazon which are similar to yours.
+Next, research the top ten to 20 books selling on Amazon which are like yours.
 Check out how they categorized their books under “Product Information” and categorize yours similarly.
 Amazon allows you to choose two category paths.
 Make sure you take advantage of this and fill in both.

-Drill down on the categories so that your book will stand out amongst its competition.
+Drill down on the categories so that your book will stand out among its competition.
 For example, if you write a self-help book – don’t end the category path at “self-help.”
 What else is your book about?
-Add another related category sub-path beyond “self-help” to your book and then another until you’ve covered every possible subgenre to your book might be searched for under.
+Add another related category sub-path beyond “self-help” to your book and then another until you’ve covered every possible sub-genre to your book might be searched for under.